David Peever BEc, MSc (Mineral Economics) – Chairman

 David retired as Managing Director of Rio Tinto Australia in October 2014 after 27 years with Rio Tinto.
 During his career with Rio Tinto, David worked across a range of disciplines including Strategy and Planning, Industrial Relations, Operations, Sales and Marketing, Business Improvement, Shipping and Policy.
 David worked in many parts of Australia and across most of the Company's commodity suites.
 His Rio Tinto career also saw him live in Singapore, Los Angeles and London.
 He travelled extensively with Rio Tinto and has done business in most parts of the world.

-Julieanne Alroe BEc, GAICD – CEO & Managing Director
+Julieanne Alroe BEc, GAICD – Managing Director

-Julieanne Alroe was appointed to the position of CEO and Managing Director at Brisbane Airport Corporation Pty Limited in July 2009.
+Julieanne Alroe was appointed to the position at Brisbane Airport Corporation Pty Limited in July 2009.
 In addition to this role, Julieanne currently holds board positions with Infrastructure Australia Board (Chair), Tourism and Events Queensland (Deputy Chair) and Urban Futures Brisbane.
 She is also a Member of the Council of Governors of the American Chamber of Commerce QLD, is a Queensland State Advisory Council Member for the Committee for Economic Development of Australia (CEDA), is the Inaugural President of the Queensland Futures Institute, a member of the Brisbane Infrastructure Council (BIC) and a member of the Queensland Climate Advisory Council (QCAC).

 Prior to this recent appointment, Julieanne developed extensive experience within the aviation industry after holding a number of roles at Sydney Airport Corporation.
 These roles included executive management positions in the commercial, operations, corporate affairs, and planning and infrastructure departments.